Kotlin/api-guidelines/docs/topics/api-guidelines-backward-compatibility.md

 )
 ```

-And you want to add the following property:
+Later, you might want to add a property called `active`:

 ```kotlin
 data class User(